Komal Shah (art collector): Early life and education

 Komal Shah was born and raised in Ahmedabad, Gujarat, India.
 Shah attended Gujarat University where she studied Computer Engineering (B.S. degree 1991).
 She came to the United States to continue her schooling in 1991.
 Shah has a master's degree at Stanford University, and MBA degree from the Haas School of Business at the University of California, Berkeley.

 Art collection

 Shah is one of the most influential collectors in the state of California, and she serves on the board of trustees for the San Francisco Museum of Modern Art.
 She previously served on the board of trustees for the Asian Art Museum in San Francisco.

-Her and her husband's art collection is made of some 300-pieces, devoted to modern and contemporary works by women artists.
+Her and her husband's art collection is made of some 300 pieces, devoted to modern and contemporary works by women artists.
 It has taken over a decade to assemble.
 Artists in the collection include Elizabeth Murray, Trude Guermonprez, Rina Banerjee, Jennifer Bartlett, Laura Owens, Carol Bove, Carrie Moyer, Phyllida Barlow, Jaune Quick-to-See Smith, and Cecily Brown.

+Highlights from the collection have been exhibited at several locations from 2023 through 2027.
+The exhibition was entitled Making Their Mark: Works from the Shah Garg Collection.